|The Book of Genesis|

 In spite of the fact that we humans do not live up to the image of God inside us, that image is still there, and is clearly a reason why God wants us to be loving toward each other and honor each other.
 Murder is wrong because we are made in the image of God (Gen. 9:6).
 Cussing out each other is wrong because we are in the likeness of God (James 3:9).
 We humans don’t “have” the image of God, we “are” the image of God.
 Now our challenge is to live like it.

 “Male and female.”
-Human sexuality is different from the sexual difference between the animals.
-When God created the other animals, i.e., the “livestock, and every creature that moves along the ground, and wild animals of the earth” (Gen. 1:24), He never specifically said anything about them being “male and female,” even though they were.
+Human sexuality is different from the sexual difference between animals.
+When God created the other animals, i.e., the “livestock and creeping thing and wild animal of the earth” (Gen. 1:24), He never specifically said anything about them being “male and female,” even though they were.
 Human sexuality is woven into the fabric of life and family life in unique ways that have to do with God’s purpose for men, women, and the family.
 The two sexes are necessary for reproduction and important for the building of a godly family and godly children.
 God says He hates divorce because He created the man and woman to become “one” and have “godly offspring” (Mal.
 2:15).
 This explains why the Bible consistently deals so severely with sexual sins that destroy the family that God is trying to maintain and protect, for example, adultery.

 Although all the modern translations read “fill,” including the New King James Version, there is some confusion about the translation because some older versions have “replenish,” including the KJV (1611), Noah Webster Bible (1833), ERV (1885), and the ASV (1901), but not including the Geneva Bible (1599); Young’s Literal Translation (1898), or Rotherham (1902).